KMojek/FFmpegAudioTranscode/README.md

 # FFmpegAudioTranscode
-C++ wrapper around FFmpeg audio decoding and resampling
+C++ wrapper around FFmpeg audio decoding and resampling.
+This is for when it makes sense to keep the decoded, possibly resampled, contents of an entire audio stream in memory.
+It does not support decoding "on the fly".
+In it's current state, it just trancodes a given file with an audio stream to an uncompressed WAV file (16-bit signed 44.1kHz stereo format).
+I'm currently buiiding on Windows in VS 2017 but the code should be cross-platform.